Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22

-Mulder learns the truth about the Syndicate that's collaborating with the alien colonists, just in time for the Syndicate to be wiped out by the alien rebels.
+Mulder learns the truth about the Syndicate's extraterrestrial collaborations, just in time for the Syndicate to give up the hybrid Cassandra to the alien colonists.

 - The Bus Came Back: Marita Covarubbias, who has been infected with the Black Oil to test the vaccine.
 It seems to be working though she looks sick.

 - Continuity Nod: Fort Marlene and it housing an alien fetus were previously established way back in "The Erlenmeyer Flask".